-Rationality: A-Z is a set of sequences by Eliezer Yudkowsky on human rationality and irrationality in cognitive science.
-It is an edited and reorganized version of a series of blog posts published to Less Wrong and Overcoming Bias between 2006 and 2009.
+Rationality: A-Z (or "The Sequences") is a series of blog posts by Eliezer Yudkowsky on human rationality and irrationality in cognitive science.
+It is an edited and reorganized version of posts published to Less Wrong and Overcoming Bias between 2006 and 2009.
 This collection serves as a long-form introduction to formative ideas behind Less Wrong, the Machine Intelligence Research Institute, the Center for Applied Rationality, and substantial parts of the effective altruist community.
 Each book also comes with an introduction by Rob Bensinger and a supplemental essay by Yudkowsky.

 What is a belief, and what makes some beliefs work better than others?
 These four sequences explain the Bayesian notions of rationality, belief, and evidence.
 A running theme: the things we call “explanations” or “theories” may not always function like maps for navigating the world.
 As a result, we risk mixing up our mental maps with the other objects in our toolbox.